Treechcer/FORGE/readme.md

 Inputs are used to change the behavior of FORGE, you don't have to really use them, but they provide more functionality.

+### -update

+This should update FORGE from GitHub to the newest version.

+>NOTE: This takes the newest commit and compiles it, main branch isn't always the perfect version, I'd recommend using version from releases (if they're moderately new).

+### -path

+This changes the path where the executable file is outputted.

 ### -timeTest {n}

 This is for testing how fast you can compile your project, the {n} stands for number of how many times you want to test it to get average time.